auth0/auth0-angular/FAQ.md

 ## 3. User is redirected to `/` after successful sign in with redirect

-By default, the SDK is configured to redirect the user back to the root of the application after succesfully exchanging the `code` for the corresponding token(s).
+By default, the SDK is configured to redirect the user back to the root of the application after successfully exchanging the `code` for the corresponding token(s).

 This is what a typical default flow looks like:

-- AuthModule is configured with a specific redirectUrl (e.g. `http://localhost:4200/callback`).
+- `AuthModule` is configured with a specific `redirect_url` (e.g. `http://localhost:4200/callback`).
 - User initiates login by calling `AuthService.loginWithRedirect()`
-- User is redirected to Auth0, including a `redirectUri` (in this case `http://localhost:4200/callback`)
+- User is redirected to Auth0, including a `redirect_uri` (in this case `http://localhost:4200/callback`)
-- After succesful authentication, the user is redirected back to the provided redirectUri, including a `code` and `state` query parameter (in this case `http://localhost:4200/callback?code={code}&state={state}`)
+- After successful authentication, the user is redirected back to the provided `redirect_uri`, including a `code` and `state` query parameter (in this case `http://localhost:4200/callback?code={code}&state={state}`)
-- The configured `redirectUri` is only used to process `code` and `state` in order to retrieve an actual token.
+- The configured `redirect_uri` is only used to process `code` and `state` to retrieve an actual token.
 - The user is then redirected to `/`

-However, if the user should not be redirected back to `/` in the very last step, but instead they should end up at a different URL, this can be configured by providing that information to `AuthService.loginWithRedirect()`:
+However, if the user should not be redirected back to `/` in the very last step, but instead end up at a different URL, you should provide that URL when calling `AuthService.loginWithRedirect()` through the `appState.target` property:

 ```
 this.authService.loginWithRedirect({